Art&Craft

 We went to the Museum of Wooden Ingots in Câmpulung Moldovenesc

-At 13.00, when we arranged the meeting, Mr Ioan Mateescu was waiting for me.
-I must admit that at first I couldn't tell if I was disturbing him.
-The museum is in a house half inhabited by Ioan Mateescu and his wife, a descendant of the history professor Ion Țugui, who collected these wooden spoons throughout his life.
+At 1.00 p.m., when we set the appointment, Mr. Ioan Mateescu was waiting for me.
+I must admit that at first I couldn't tell if I was intruding.
+The museum is in a house half inhabited by Ioan Mateescu and his wife, a descendant of the history teacher Ion Țugui, who collected these wooden spoons throughout his life.

-After we got to know each other better, Mr. Mateescu was a true host, introducing me to his impressive collection of about 5,000 wooden spoons, some of their stories and those of the collector, Ion Țugui.
-As much as possible for an hour, as much as we spent together through, I repeat, the impressive collection.
-The house-museum has the whole floor and half of the ground floor filled with exhibits, wooden spoons of all shapes and sizes, from home and abroad.
-Mr Mateescu says that they still come from all sorts of countries, from former visitors who send a spoon specific to their country when they get home.
+After we got to know each other better, Mr. Mateescu was a true host introducing me to his impressive collection of about 5,000 wooden spoons, some of their stories and the stories of the collector, Ion Țugui.
+As much as they could for an hour, as much as we spent together through, I repeat, the impressive collection.
+The house-museum has the entire first floor and half of the ground floor filled with exhibits, wooden spoons of all shapes and sizes, from home and abroad.
+Mr. Mateescu says that they are still coming from all sorts of countries, from former visitors who send, after they get home, a spoon specific to their country.

-Apart from the various models and their design, I was most impressed by the history stored there.
+In addition to their diverse patterns and design, I was most impressed by the history stored there.
 Each spoon has its own story.
-Created by enthusiasts, some of them hundreds of years ago, they have passed through different hands over time, some better known, some less so.
-The stories told by Mr Mateescu are really very beautiful.
-If they are not true, he is very good at promoting the museum and the exhibits, but if they are also half true, then that museum houses a lot of history.
+Created by enthusiasts, some of them hundreds of years ago, they have passed through different hands over time, some better known, some less.
+The stories told by Mr. Mateescu are really very beautiful.
+If they are not true, he is very good at promoting the museum and the exhibits, but if they are even half true, then that museum harbors a lot of history.

 Downstairs is only 1% of the entire collection.
-The rest are upstairs
+The rest is upstairs

-It is too little to begin to tell you that that collection includes spoons made of different types of wood, with geometric, astral, floral, animal motifs, with different coats of arms or that they are decorative.
-That you can see spoons, verzowls, jintuaries, mugs or cups.
-If you want more details about the types of spoons in the museum, you can find them at here, in a page that you can also enter if you scan the barcode present on the museum house 😉 But, they must be seen!
-Viewing the collection is free, but it's good to let us know before your visit.
+It is too little to begin to tell you that that collection includes spoons in different types of wood, with geometric, astral, floral, animal, geometric, astral, floral, animal, different coats of arms or decorative.
+That you can see spoons, sprinkles, jugs, mugs or cups.
+If you want more details about the types of spoons in the museum, you can find them here here, on a page that you can also enter by scanning the barcode on the museum 😉 But they must be seen!
+Viewing the collection is free of charge, but it's best to let them know before your visit.

-I am sorry that Mr Mateescu did not wish to be filmed, recorded or photographed.
-He hardly let me take any pictures.
+I am sorry Mr. Mateescu did not want to be filmed, recorded or photographed.
+He hardly let me take a few pictures.
 I remain of the opinion that it is a collection that deserves to be seen by as many people as possible, especially young people, but presented in a more friendly way.
-We need to show them this part of history too.
-I made a point of persuading Mr Mateescu to present the collection to us in a film for the Wooden Magazine.
-I hope to succeed.
+We also need to show them this part of history.
+I have made it my goal to persuade Mr. Mateescu to present the collection to us in a filmed material for the Revista din Lemn.
+I hope I succeed.
 When I left he wasn't as firm as he was at the beginning 😊

 About the author